 Designing equitable solutions for sustainable environmental conservation and management efforts is a constantly challenging, rewarding endeavor.
-I love collaborating closely with our clients to develop strategies that promote environmental and climate sustainability and justice—including evaluating environmental program effectiveness and identifying innovative best practices for coastal and ocean planning.
+I love collaborating closely with our clients to develop strategies that promote environmental and climate resilience and justice—including evaluating environmental program effectiveness and identifying innovative best practices for coastal and ocean planning.

 Diana holds a B.A. in ecology, evolution, and environmental biology from Columbia University; a Master of Marine Affairs from the University of Washington’s School of Marine and Environmental Affairs; and a Ph.D. from the University of Washington’s School of Environmental and Forest Sciences.
 Outside work, Diana spends her time practicing aerial silks and hiking around the Bay Area in search of the perfect kid- and dog-friendly trail with great coastal and ocean views.